lmy441900/lmy441900.github.io/_posts/2019-01-23-async-gui-update-in-gtk.md

 We need:

-- A thread to perform the task itself
+- A thread to perform the task itself ("task thread")
 - A thread to update UI elements
 - A communication method for the task thread to tell the UI thread about the result

 As GTK+ is not thread safe, we cannot update UI elements on a thread other than the "main thread", or race condition will occur, the program will crash.
-Thus, we need a way to put our UI update function in the "main thread" to avoid such issue.
+Thus, we need a way to put our UI update function in the "main thread".

 To achieve this, use: